ruialmeida-cyber/ruialmeida-cyber/README.md

 I work in identity-focused cloud security, building practical experience with Microsoft Entra ID, authentication behaviour, and role-based access control in Azure environments.

-Rather than treating IAM as isolated concepts, I focus on how identity behaves across real systems — from onboarding and authentication through to access changes and longer-term drift.
+Rather than treating IAM as isolated concepts, I focus on how identity behaves across real systems — from onboarding and authentication through to access changes and longer-term drift, and what those changes mean for security over time.

 ---